Fandom culture in South Korea: Sharing and selling merchandise

 In addition to the official merchandise produced and sold through entertainment companies, fans themselves produce a great deal of merchandise.
 In some instances, fans have responded to poor-quality official merchandise by producing their own higher-quality products, which are often cheaper.
 Official goods have an advantage as a commodity, while fan-produced merchandise may correspond to more specialized tastes, such as a fan-made photobook focusing on a particular member of a band.
 Producers and sellers of fan-made merchandise are known as "home masters".

 Although it is illegal to sell products using celebrities' pictures without permission in South Korea, most entertainment media outlets do not defend the right of permission to use a likeness.
 Some believe that unofficial merchandise fandom cannot be regulated.

-Albums and Photocard Collecting

-Collecting albums and the inclusions that came with the albums are a major part of the community.
-When a group releases a new album, there are different versions with different inclusions in each.
-The most sought after inclusion, being photocards.
-The goal for many is to collect all versions of a new album and collect the different versions of photocards to complete the set.
-Some collector focus on one member, while others want the whole group.
-Communities are made through Instagram and Facebook to help search and buy photocards, due to some of them being hard to locate.
-Limited-edition releases, rare pre-order benefits, and exclusive event photocards are just some of the rarity that takes place in K-pop collector groups.
-Compared to the randomized standard photocards that are available in the albums.